 Applicants must satisfy the General Entry Requirements for admission, namely, the Matriculation Certificate and Secondary Education Certificate passes at Grade 5 or better in Maltese, English Language and Mathematics.

-Applicants in terms of the 'maturity (adult learners) clause' are required to sit for a written examination to be held on 6 September 2018 and sit for an interview which will be held on the 19-20 September 2018.
-These dates cannot be changed.
-The closing date for receipt of applications from applicants in terms of the 'maturity (adult learners) clause' is 31 August 2018.
+Applicants in terms of the 'maturity (adult learners) clause' are required to sit for a written examination to be held on 6 September 2019.
+This date cannot be changed.
+Interviews will be held later on during the same month.
+Once announced, these dates cannot be changed.
+The closing date for receipt of applications from applicants in terms of the 'maturity (adult learners) clause' is 31 August 2019.

 Eligible applicants are required to pass both the written examination and the interview.
 The interviewing board appointed by the Board of Studies shall be composed of at least three persons.

 The admission requirements are applicable for courses commencing in October 2019.

 For more detailed information pertaining to admission and progression requirements please refer to the bye-laws for the course available here.

 UM currently hosts over 1,000 full-time international students and over 450 visiting students.
 The ever-increasing international students coming from various countries, in recent years, have transformed this 400-year old institution into an international campus.

 Our international students generally describe Malta as a safe place, enjoying excellent weather and an all-year varied cultural programme.
 Malta is considered as the ideal place for students to study.